Seth Putnam: Hatebreed incident

 Anal Cunt were booked to play at the second New England Metal and Hardcore Festival in 2000.
 Misfits headlined the main stage, Anal Cunt headlined the second stage and Hatebreed headlined the Commercial Street Cafe.
 Problems arose when the Hatebreed set was shut down due to problems with the sound system, so security moved Hatebreed to Anal Cunt's stage, and set them up to play before them.
 This apparently upset the audience that were expecting to see Anal Cunt, and according to Josh Martin, vocalist Jamey Jasta got angry and called the crowd a bunch of "washed up metalheads" and allegedly claimed that Hatebreed were more popular and sold more records than Anal Cunt.
 Putnam and Martin were at the bar next door not knowing what was going on, but returned by the time the Hatebreed set was over to see that Putnam was yelled at by Jasta.
 A melee then ensued.
 Martin who owned a VHS tape of the fight (which ended up getting lost) claimed that Putnam was standing 20 feet away watching the melee ensue.
 Putnam was arrested by the end of the night, along with his wife.

 In February 2021, Jamey Jasta interviewed Jimmy Bower from Eyehategod on his podcast "The Jasta Show".
 Jasta mentioned a story where Putnam requested a mop to make sure the stage was clean because people were skating on it and eventually ended up attacking the audience with it instead.
-He also said he used to distro Anal Cunt's albums and book their shows.
+He also said he used to distribute Anal Cunt's albums and book their shows.
 Bower told stories of Putnam using a fire extinguisher on stage and getting foam all over Eyehategod's gear.